SMSAlert/API-Integration-Sample-Code-PHP/readme.md

 ## Paramerer Details

 ```
-SMSALERT_USER 	: username of smsalert account
+SMSALERT_USER 	: username of your smsalert account
-SMSALERT_PWD 	: password of smsalert account
+SMSALERT_PWD 	: password of your smsalert account
-MOBILENO	: single or multiple mobile numbers (seperated by comma)
+MOBILENO	: single or multiple mobile numbers (seperated by comma), with or without country code
-TEXT	  	: Message Content to be sent
+TEXT	  	: message content to be sent
+$SCHEDULE	: future schedule date and time when you wish to send sms
 ```

 ## Usage